z88dk/z88dk/support/rcmx000/readme.txt

       not used since I have made no alterations to the compiler, (it seems to require the hands of an expert ;-)

-   Persistent storage (flash)
-      When using the almost-native compiler, Dynamic-C, for the Rabbit boards, it automatically stores any program written into the on-board flash so that if the rabbit is disconnected from the programming cable it will start to execute that code by itself when power is applied.
-No code to handle the flash has so far been written.

    >64k memory model
       The Rabbit processors are capable of adressing 1M of total memory using an efficient bank-switching scheme.
 This is not used currently and the